mikez321/git_homework/README.md

 1. Initialize a directory with GIT

-This is done by the command git Initialize
+..This is done by the command git Initialize

 2. Create, Modify, and Add files to staging to be commmitted

-Create files with touch
+..Create files with touch

-Modify in whatever text editor.
+..Modify in whatever text editor.
 I've been using Atom with the command atom . <file>

-Add with git add <file>
+..Add with git add <file>

 3. Commit files